 FFP does not exist in a vacuum, often growing out of attention to gender in domestic politics.
 Countries with FFPs are more likely to have adopted internal gender-attentive TJ practices.
 Three of the eighty-six total reparations policies in our database offer reparations for crimes against LGBTQI+ victims; all three were enacted by countries—Spain, the Netherlands, and Sweden—that have (or had in Sweden’s case) FFPs.
 In 2008, Spain amended its 2007 reparations program to compensate LGBTQI+ people who were wrongfully convicted and imprisoned during Franco’s dictatorial rule.
 Sweden adopted a policy in 2017 (after it had adopted its FFP) giving reparations for forced sterilization of transgender individuals.
 The Netherlands adopted a similar policy in 2021.
-Canada, another state with an FFP, funded its own gender-attentive TJ, the Aboriginal Healing Foundation, which was a Aboriginal-run, not-for-profit that operated from 1998 to 2014.
-The foundation funded community healing initiatives to address the legacy of physical and sexual abuse perpetrated at Indian Residential Schools that operated from 1892 through the 1990s.
+Canada, another state with an FFP, funded its own gender-attentive TJ, the Aboriginal Healing Foundation, which was an Aboriginal-run not-for-profit that operated from 1998 to 2014.
+The foundation funded community healing initiatives to address the legacy of physical and sexual abuse perpetrated at Indian Residential Schools in Canada that operated from 1892 through the 1990s.

 Looking beyond the Global North, Colombia announced its FFP in 2023.
+Colombia’s FFP originates from demands to include gender issues in then-President Juan Manuel Santos’ peace process Colombia adopted a path breaking gender attentive reparations policy and multiple judicial decisions that were part of a larger process of raising awareness about gender issues in Colombian society that eventually contributed to the adoption of its FFP.

-Colombia’s FFP originates from demands to include gender issues in then-President Juan Manuel Santos’ peace process.
-The 2011 reparations programuniquely attentive to gender issues compared to most reparation programs.
-Over 8,000 women have received reparations.Early judicial decisions recognized the disproportionate impact of violence on women and called on the state to prevent and redress them.
-Since 2011, SGBV has been investigated as a pattern of violence in the domestic trials against paramilitary commanders.
-In 2014, the investigations were extended to the threats, persecution, torture, enforced disappearances, displacement, and killings that have targeted the LGBTQI+ population.
+The 2011 reparations program, which is still ongoing, is uniquely attentive to gender issues compared to most reparation programs.
+Over 8,000 women have received reparations The 2011 policy also mandated “a special program to guarantee women's access to the procedures envisaged for [land] restitution, through preferential service windows, personnel trained in gender issues, measures to facilitate access by women's organizations or networks to reparation processes, as well as areas of care for children and adolescents and the disabled that make up their family group.”
+It also mandated that the unit responsible for land restitution process applications from female heads of household first.
+Early judicial decisions by Colombian courts recognized the disproportionate impact of violence on women and called on the state to prevent and redress them.
+Since 2011, SGBV has also been investigated as a pattern of violence in the domestic trials against paramilitary commanders.
+In 2014, these investigations were extended to the threats, persecution, torture, enforced disappearances, displacement, and killings that have targeted the LGBTQI+ population.
 As such, Colombia’s gender-attentive TJ predates its FFP by over fifteen years.
-Colombia’s TC was one of the most gender attentive; it consulted with women and gender minority victims prior to issuing its report.
+Colombia’s TC was one of the most gender attentive; it consulted with women and gender minority victims to understand their perspectives and needs prior to issuing its report.
 Furthermore, it was the only TC that addressed sexual violence, gender discrimination, and protection of the LGBTQI+ population in its recommendations.

 Regional diffusion also often spreads gender-attentive transitional justice